 I believe that birth is not only a new chapter in a family’s life but it fundamentally alters a woman’s essence.
 Mothering my own two spit-fire girls has been a transformative journey that has redefined and challenged me in very unexpected ways.
 Both birth experiences were empowering, but very different.
 The conception of my eldest required infertility treatment while the second did not.
 I fully appreciated an epidural with the birth of my first child and then had an instinctual, unmedicated birth with my second.
 Each birth was a unique journey.
 My role as a doula is to walk with each mom through this new adventure.
 I offer physical, emotional, and informational support so she can focus unhindered on the magical moments and on her natural ability to birth beautifully.

-Currently my spunky husband, two daughters, fluffy dog, and I live in Wilkinsburg.
+Currently my spunky husband, three daughters, fluffy dog, and I live in Wilkinsburg.
 We love to hike, backpack, SCUBA dive, sing silly songs, and craft.
-In addition to being a doula, I also work with a tutoring venture to facilitate STEM workshops for school aged kids.